 What if I’m wrong?
 I’ve thought about this a lot and in the 3 months I’ve been giving Jesus a fair shot, I’ve forgiven and reconnected with my Dad after 2 years of not speaking, I’ve developed more patience with myself and others, I’ve been healing my grief, I feel at peace more often, I am more grateful, I’ve begun volunteering at the animal shelter (after many years of wanting to do so, but never doing it).
-The point of those actual examples is to show how believing in God/Jesus isn’t something you can fake but real belief results in changes.
-This doesn’t mean I am perfect or if I mess up that I don’t believe- it just means I’m not Jesus so I’ll never be perfect but so long as I keep him and my eternal life as the priorities in my life, it will continue to result in a changed heart which will translate into more loving, kinder words, actions, and thoughts.
+The point of those actual examples is to show how believing in God/Jesus isn’t something you can fake but real belief results in tangible changes.
+This doesn’t mean I am perfect or if I mess up that I don’t believe- it just means I’m not Jesus so I’ll never be perfect but so long as I keep him and my eternal life as the priorities in my life, my heart will continue to be changed which will translate into more loving, kinder words, actions, and thoughts.
 If all that is wrong, then I don’t want to be right.
-If believing results in me becoming a better person, having more peace and finding hope and purpose even in tragedy, then I’m grateful my Mom planted the seeds all those years ago for me to find my own path to a relationship with Jesus.
+If believing causes me becoming a better person, having more peace and finding hope and purpose even in tragedy, then I’m grateful my Mom planted the seeds all those years ago for me to find my own path to a relationship with Jesus.
 And when I die, if that really is the end of my consciousness and there’s nothingness/I cease to exist, well, I won’t exist anyways to know I was wrong but at least my belief in an eternal afterlife gave me the ability to have hope throughout my life no matter the circumstances.
 And if I’m right?
 It will be unfathomable beauty, love, and joy.
 All pain will be wiped away and fully understood.
 I’ll get to meet my Maker face-to-face and reunite with all those I’ve lost, especially my Mom.
 I’ll get to experience the mind of God and see through His eyes.
 I’ll finally get the answers to all these questions and so much more.